KatieMurenbeeld/USDA_FS_Survival_Analysis/README.md

 # US Forest Service Survival Analysis
-The goal of this repository if to investigate the the time lags of forest management treatments within the United States Forest Service (USFS).
+Welcome to the US Forest Service Survival Analysis, the goal of this repository if to investigate the the time lags of forest management treatments within the US Forest Service (USFS).

 Survival analysis of time lags, i.e. delays in activity or project initiation, will be done using R and Python.